Aerolab/blockrain.js/README.md

 # Themes

-Blockrain comes with many themes out-of-the-box, but you can create custom ones by **adding them to window.BlockRainThemes**.
-You have multiple settings and can even use **base64-encoded textures**.
+Blockrain comes with many themes out-of-the-box, but you can create custom ones by **adding them to BlockrainThemes**.
+You have multiple settings and can even use **custom textures** (base64-encoded).

 ```js
 {